tanveersayem/Vanilla-JavaScript-Projects/README.md

 # Vanilla-JavaScript-Projects
-Here is a collection my Pure Vanilla JavaScript Projects.
+Here is a collection of my Pure Vanilla JavaScript Projects.